A stochastic subspace approach to gradient-free optimization in high dimensions: Experimental results

 \section{Experimental results}

 In this section we provide results for a synthetic problem, a problem from the machine learning literature, and a PDE-constrained shape-optimization problem.
 In the synthetic and machine learning problems we compare to randomized block-coordinate descent.
-For the shape-optimization problem we compare to Gaussian smoothing and finite-difference gradient descent.
+For the shape-optimization problem we compare to Gaussian smoothing and finite-difference gradient descent. \insertme {In each of the examples we make use of a deterministic backtracking line search with Armijo conditions.
+Analysis of algorithms with inexact gradient estimates using a stochastic line search is a topic that has received considerable attention recently, but which we do not address here.
+In particular, \cite{berahas2019global,PaquetteScheinberg} describe a stochastic variant of an Armijo backtracking line search that can be adapted to our method to provide sharper convergence analysis.
+Their work does not directly apply to all of our settings without modification, but in the strongly-convex case the application is clear.}